 The Just and Right Division of Marital Property

 In a Texas divorce, your property is divided in a way that is deemed just and right, which is not the same as equally or 50/50.
 While the court certainly can divide your marital property equally between the two of you, it is not required to do so.
-In fact, the court has wide discretion in the matter.
+In fact, the court has wide discretion in the matter of dividing marital property.

 The Role of Fault

-If the court determines that fault was involved in the breakup of your marriage, it can lead to you receiving more than 50 percent of your community estate in your divorce.
-Such fault can include:
+If the court determines that your spouse’s fault was involved in the breakup of your marriage, it can lead to you receiving more than 50% of your community estate in your divorce.
+Such a fault can include the following wrongs:

 Other Pertinent Factors

-In addition to fault, the judge in your case can take other factors into consideration in the division of your marital property, including:
+In addition to fault, the judge in your case can consider the following factors in the division of your marital property:

-- Who is named primary custodian of the children (this parent may be determined to need a greater percentage of marital property in order to provide financial stability for the children)
+Who is named primary custodian of the children (This parent may be awarded a greater percentage of marital property in order to provide financial stability for the children.)

 The judge will take all pertinent variables into consideration in determining how your marital property will be divided in a divorce.